-The author thanks Frédéric Chazal, Massimo Ferri, Grzegorz Jabłoński, Marian Mrozek and Michele Mulazzani for their suggestions and advice, and the Leibniz Center for Informatics in Dagstuhl for its inspiring hospitality.
+The author thanks Frédéric Chazal, Herbert Edelsbrunner, Massimo Ferri, Grzegorz Jabłoński, Claudia Landi, Michael Lesnick, Marian Mrozek and Michele Mulazzani for their suggestions and advice, and the Leibniz Center for Informatics in Dagstuhl for its inspiring hospitality.
+This article is based on the work realized by the author within the ESF-PESC Networking Programme "Applied and Computational Algebraic Topology".

 This paper is dedicated to the beloved memory of Don Renato Gargini.